-Northern Territory Oil Spill Contingency Plan (NT Department of Lands, Planning and the Environment)
+Northern Territory Oil Spill Contingency Plan (NT Department of Environment, Parks and Water Security)

 National Plan for Maritime Environmental Emergencies (AMSA - Australian Maritime Safety Authority)

 The NT Environment Protection Authority is the lead agency to respond to marine oil spills in accordance with the Marine Pollution Act 1999.
 Darwin Port will assist in accordance with the above plans.
 Darwin Port has employees trained for oil spill response and clean-up.
 The AMSA National Plan for Maritime Environmental Emergencies applies to all such emergencies, not just oil spills.